circleci/circleci-docs/jekyll/_cci2/env-vars.md

 4. Special CircleCI environment variables defined in the [CircleCI Built-in Environment Variables](#built-in-environment-variables) section of this document.
 5. Context environment variables (assuming the user has access to the Context).
 See the [Contexts]( {{ site.baseurl }}/2.0/contexts/) documentation for instructions.
 6. [Project-level environment variables](#setting-an-environment-variable-in-a-project) set on the Project Settings page.
-7. Environment variables set with the `environment` key [for a container](#setting-an-environment-variable-in-a-container).

 Environment variables declared inside a shell command `run step`, for example `FOO=bar make install`, will override environment variables declared with the `environment` and `contexts` keys.
 Environment variables added on the Contexts page will take precedence over variables added on the Project Settings page.